Department of Historic ResourcesAn official website of the Commonwealth of Virginia Here's how you knowAn official websiteHere's how you know

 With its sectioned massing, Battersea, on the western edge of the city of Petersburg, displays perhaps best the Anglo-Palladian influence on Virginia’s finer colonial plantation houses.
-The elegant but compact house was built in 1768 for John Banister, a Revolutionary delegate, congressman, and framer of the Articles of Confederation.
+The elegant but compact house was built in 1768 for Colonel John Banister, the first mayor of Petersburg, a Revolutionary delegate, congressman, and framer of the Articles of Confederation.
 Remodeled more than once, the house displays three-part windows and much trim, both inside and out, which dates from the early 19th century.
 The elaborate Chinese lattice stair, however, based on a published design by the English architect William Halfpenny, is original and is the finest example of its type in the state.
 The center block at one time had a two-level portico, of which parts of the lower tier remain.
 Despite the development of much of the plantation’s former acreage (see the North Battersea/Pride’s Field Historic District), the house preserves a rural setting along the Appomattox River.
 Battersea is owned and exhibited by the city of Petersburg.

 [VLR Approved: 12/7/2005 & 4/12/2006; NRHP Approved: 1/27/2006, 5/26/2006 & 9/14/2006]